Hello, how can we help you?

 • Do not allow adding duplicated information to the grid (Except for null values): check this option to prevent the duplication of information already inserted in the form grid, except for null values.

 • Thousandth separator: check this option so that the numbers inserted in the field are formatted with the thousandth separator.
-This option is available only if the selected Type is Number or Long number.
+This option is available only if the selected type is Number or Long number.

-The ID # and the Type of the fields cannot be changed after the table is saved.
+The ID # and the type of the fields cannot be changed after the table is saved.

 Form tab